What are Red Savina habanero peppers?

 Where can I buy Red Savina habaneros?

 The Red Savina habanero has a back story that’s made it into a chilihead legend, and it has the heat to back it all up.
-If you’re thinking about moving into the realm of super hot peppers, take a stop off at this chili first.
-It’s at the lower end of the scorching hot area of the pepper scale, so it’ll help prepare you for the ghost peppers and Scorpion peppers that lay beyond.
+If you’re thinking about moving into the realm of super-hot peppers, take a stop off at this chili first.
+It’s at the lower end of the scorching hot area of the pepper scale, so it’ll help prepare you for the ghost, scorpion, and reaper peppers that lay beyond.